Inferno Movie – Travel to the Filming Locations

 You can get some wonderful handmade blown glass items on the island of Murano

 There is so much to do and see in Venice.
 If you visit in February, you can partake or just people watch during the Carnival of Venice where people dress up in costumes and wear beautiful masks, another item that is well known for in Venice.
-Don’t worry, no matter when you go you will always be able to pick up a mask for yourself!
+Don’t worry, no matter where you go you will always be able to pick up a mask for yourself!

 Istanbul, Turkey